 The severest criticism of Hornbill Festival is perhaps not in the things which happen during the 10 days festival period but in what ‘does not happen’ during the remaining 355 days of the year.

-Hornbill Festival, year in and year out, kicks off in the backdrop of protests and paper wars: employees fighting for the release of salary, aspirants agitating against corruption in recruitment examination, political parties and factions caught in paper wars, civil society groups protesting against illegal taxation by UGs, etc. This year 2017 is not an exception.
-The number of protests has, in fact, increased that it won’t be out of place to label the year as the ‘year of protests’.
+Hornbill Festival, year in and year out, kicks off in the backdrop of protests and paper wars: employees fighting for release of salary, aspirants agitating against corruption in recruitment examination, political parties and factions caught in paper wars, civil society groups protesting against illegal taxation by UGs, etc. This year 2017 is not an exception.
+The number of protests has in fact increased that it won’t be out of place to label the year as the ‘year of protests’.

 For the tourists and first time visitors who may be reading the State newspapers in their hotel rooms or traveling in the interior parts of Nagaland, it is clear that things are not what how they are projected.
 Reality is harsh here in Nagaland.
 The journey of the so-called Naga caravan has been bumpy for as long as we can remember and our backs are sore.
 In our road to progress and development, the State and its machineries have a knack for getting things wrong.
 Be it recruitment/appointment and disbursement of salaries, development projects and infrastructure development, delivering of services and justice, or the behavior of public dealings, we seem to have the expertise of getting it wrong.
 Hardly any State-run machinery, institution, or project is operating at optimum level.
 Our development projects are often ‘in the pipeline’ and ‘file is under process’; the standard government replies for non-performance.
 Some infrastructure projects require major renovation even before the inauguration.
 It requires protests and ultimatums to carry out routine works, such as releasing of staff salary.
 When criticized, there is no shortage of responses, one being that people should not have negative attitude!